Theodor Herzl is often introduced as the father of modern political Zionism. The phrase is useful, but it can hide almost as much as it explains.

 That pairing is important.

 Movements need both argument and imagery.
 They need a program and a picture of life after success.
 Herzl understood this.
-He did not only say that a Jewish state was necessary.
-He also tried to show that it was thinkable.
+He said that a Jewish state was necessary and also tried to show that it was thinkable.

 This is one reason he still reads as modern.
 He grasped that politics runs partly on administration and partly on imagination.